Zarija Lambulić

-Zarija Lambulić (Зарија Ламбулић; born 25 May 1998) is a Serbian professional footballer who plays as a centre-back for Beroe.
+Zarija Lambulić (Зарија Ламбулић; born 25 May 1998) is a Serbian professional footballer who plays as a centre-back.

 Club career

 Proleter Novi Sad

 Born in Peć, Lambulić passed the youth academy of football club Brodarac, being a member of the generation which won Serbian youth league for the 2016–17 campaign.
 After overgrown youth selections, Lambulić moved in Proleter Novi Sad in summer 2017.
 After two opening matches he spent as a reserve sitting on the bench, he made his official debut in the 3rd fixture game of the 2017–18 Serbian First League season, replacing Danilo Nikolić in 24 minute of the match against Radnički Pirot on 3 September 2017.
 Several days later, he signed his first three-year professional contract with the club.
 He scored his first senior goal in 2–0 home victory over Radnički Kragujevac on 11 November 2017.
 Lambulić collected 12 Serbian First League appearances at total until the end of 2017, missing the last fixture match of the first half-season due to injury.
 Lambulić was also elected in top 11 Serbian First League footballers for the first half-season.
 During the spring half-season, Lambulić played 2 matches under Nenad Vanić, both as a back-up player.
 Winning the top place in the Serbian First League for the 2017–18 campaign, Lambulić made a promotion to the top tier with Proleter.
 He made his Serbian SuperLiga debut in opening match of the 2018–19 season, against Radnički Niš at the Čair Stadium, on 22 July 2018.

 On 4 January 2023, Lambulić signed for First League club Beroe.